-Symptoms may include high levels of blood sugar, high levels of sugar in the urine, frequent urination, extreme hunger, extreme thirst, extreme weight loss, weakness and fatigue, moodiness and irritability, or nausea and vomiting.
+- Symptoms may include high levels of blood sugar, high levels of sugar in the urine, frequent urination, extreme hunger, extreme thirst, extreme weight loss, weakness and fatigue, moodiness and irritability, or nausea and vomiting.

-Treatment: Insulin is received via injections or insulin pumps.
+- Treatment: Insulin is received via injections or insulin pumps.

-Possible complications of poorly controlled diabetes include kidney disease; eye damage; heart problems; compromised nerve function in the arms, hands, legs, and feet that can set the stage for ulcers and amputations; coma and death.
+- Possible complications of poorly controlled diabetes include kidney disease; eye damage; heart problems; compromised nerve function in the arms, hands, legs, and feet that can set the stage for ulcers and amputations; coma and death.

 In type 2 diabetes, the pancreas may be producing insulin; however, there are insulin-resistance problems in the body that interfere with insulin's ability to do its job.

-Symptoms may include increased thirst; frequent urination; increased appetite accompanied by weight loss; edginess; fatigue; nausea; repeated hard-to-heal infections; tingling or numbness in the hands or feet; high levels of sugar in the urine; or dry, itchy skin.
+- Symptoms may include increased thirst; frequent urination; increased appetite accompanied by weight loss; edginess; fatigue; nausea; repeated hard-to-heal infections; tingling or numbness in the hands or feet; high levels of sugar in the urine; or dry, itchy skin.

-Treatment: Ten percent of type 2 patients rely on diet and exercise to manage their disease.
+- Treatment: Ten percent of type 2 patients rely on diet and exercise to manage their disease.
 Fifty percent are treated with oral medications; 30 percent with a combination of insulin and oral medications; and 10 percent with insulin alone.

-Possible complications are the same as for type 1 diabetes.
+- Possible complications are the same as for type 1 diabetes.

 Some diabetes risk factors cannot be controlled, especially those that are hereditary, points out David S.H.
 Bell, M.D., of the University of Alabama at Birmingham.
 Hereditary factors that increase your risk include:

+Type 2 diabetes is preventable, and certainly treatable, especially when you exercise and stick to a low-fat diet.
 The following health-related risk factors often can be controlled, though your susceptibility to them may be inherited:

-Some women develop gestational diabetes, which occurs in 2 to 5 percent of all pregnancies.
+Some women develop gestational diabetes, which occurs in up to 6 to 8 percent of all pregnancies.
 Women with gestational diabetes may avoid having to take insulin injections if they do not eat certain foods, such as table sugar, honey, brown sugar, corn syrup, maple syrup, molasses, soft drinks, fruit drinks, fruit packed in syrup, cake, cookies, ice cream, candy, jams, and doughnuts.
 It is also recommended that fruit juices be limited to 6 ounces and taken with meals.
 If you are diagnosed with gestational diabetes, you'll likely be referred to a registered dietitian.
 Working with your obstetrician, the dietitian can plan a diet that provides your baby with adequate nutrition while omitting foods that increase your blood sugar levels.

 Gestational diabetes disappears when a pregnancy is over.
 However, about one-third of women with gestational diabetes will develop type 2 diabetes later on, says Dr. Bell.
-Many of these women can prevent this from happening if they keep their weight down -- after pregnancy -- by following a diet low in fat and calories, and exercising.
+Many of these women can prevent this from happening if they keep their weight down after pregnancy by following a diet low in fat and calories, and exercising.

-Moms who have given birth to a large baby -- one weighing more than 10 pounds -- are at increased risk for developing diabetes later in life.
+Moms who have given birth to a large baby–one weighing more than 10 pounds–are at increased risk for developing diabetes later in life.